wllclngn/WriEdiVim/documentation.md

 Reformat a document previously used/created in a word processor for usage in ":WE" & Vim

-"normal gggqGgg" is used for text to be properly resubmitted after ":ID" is entered, then cursor placed at start of document
+"normal gggqGgg" is used for text to be properly reconfigured after ":ID" is entered, then cursor placed at start of document

-":ID" is not placed onto a text document automatically for various reasons, most specifically if a document is accidentally opened in Vim; can be easily assimilated into ":WE" (most easily called by function-name on ":WE"'s final line due to command stacking) if a user wants it to be automatically called
+":ID" is not placed onto a text document automatically for various reasons, most specifically if a document is already properly formatted or accidentally opened in Vim; can be easily assimilated into ":WE" (most easily called by function-name on ":WE"'s final line due to command stacking) if a user wants it to be automatically called

 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\